TJKlein/tjklein.github.io/index.md

 My current research interests lie in natural language processing (NLP) and the intersection with with computervision:
 * Learning with minimal supervision (few-shot learning, self-supervised learning)
-* LLM alignment
+* LLM alignment (integration of knowledge-graphs)
-* Multi-modal LLMs (reasoning, knowledge-graph integration)
+* Multi-modal LLMs (advanced reasoning with LLMs, knowledge-grounded LLMs)

 ### News